 When it comes time to visit family in another state, or good friends halfway across the country for the holidays, 91 percent of travelers will take to the highway in their vehicle to drive an average distance of 275 miles; they are not flying.
 That distance is further than the average drive at Thanksgiving, and even during summer vacation.

-So, in the coming weeks, if you find yourself driving through lovely states like Delaware, New Mexico, Alabama, Arizona, or Montana – just to name a few – you should make sure you have your seat belt buckled or are wearing a helmet for all you two-wheel enthusiasts.
-You know the over the river and through the woods kind of drives, where your loved ones are depending on you to arrive safely.
-But your safety checks shouldn’t stop there.
+So, in the coming weeks, if you find yourself driving through lovely New England states or the rolling hills of the countryside, you should make sure you have your seatbelt buckled or are wearing a helmet (for all you two-wheel enthusiasts).
+Staying safe during those over the river and through the woods kind of drives will give your loved ones – who are depending on you to arrive safely – a little peace of mind.
+But your safety checks shouldn’t stop at just your seatbelt.

-Here are other important maintenance precautions you can and should take before a long drive.
-Below are some important vehicle maintenance tips to improve your holiday travel safety:
+Here are other important maintenance precautions you should take before a long drive.
+These are important vehicle maintenance tips that are sure to make your holiday travel safe:

 - Check the air pressure in your tires.
 Good tires in good condition will help keep you on the road during bad weather conditions.
 But don’t push it!
 Sometimes the best thing is to simply pull over and discover a new diner to wait out the storm.